Energy / Mining

 Fossil fuel generation dropped sharply, with coal output falling by 24% and gas by 14%, driving a 17% overall decline in fossil-based electricity.
 This structural shift reduced EU power sector emissions to less than half their 2007 peak and cut reliance on imported gas, saving billions in energy costs.
 Electricity demand, which had slumped during the energy crisis, rebounded slightly by 0.7% in 2024 but remains below pre-crisis levels.

-Asia - Energy: Energy demand in Southeast Asia is growing at one of the fastest rates globally, projected to rise 25% by 2035, driven by urbanization, industrialization, and population growth.
+Asia: Energy demand in Southeast Asia is growing at one of the fastest rates globally, projected to rise 25% by 2035, driven by urbanization, industrialization, and population growth.
 Currently, fossil fuels dominate the region’s energy mix, accounting for around 80% of primary energy and 72% of power generation in 2024, with coal providing nearly half of electricity.
 Despite net-zero pledges by eight ASEAN countries—Brunei, Malaysia, Singapore, and Vietnam by 2050; Indonesia by 2060; and Thailand by 2065—progress is slow.
-Coal remains entrenched, and LNG imports, seen as a cleaner alternative, face cost and supply challenges, especially after Europe’s surge in LNG demand following the Ukraine war.
+Coal remains entrenched, and LNG imports, seen as a cleaner alternative, face cost and supply challenges, especially after Europe’s surge in LNG demand following Russia’s invasion of Ukraine.

 Asia is investing in advanced technologies to accelerate its transition.
 Japan’s New Energy and Industrial Technology Development Organization (NEDO) and IHI Corp are leading projects under the Green Innovation Fund, including the development of ammonia-powered gas turbines and hydrogen infrastructure to support carbon-neutral aviation and power generation.
 Malaysia, through partnerships with IHI and Gentari, is building a green ammonia value chain aligned with its National Energy Transition Roadmap, aiming for large-scale hydrogen adoption by 2030.

-Global demand for rare earths is expected to continue rising, with growth of 6–8% recorded in 2024 and projections of further acceleration through 2030.
-Much of this demand is driven by clean energy technologies such as EVs, renewable energy systems, and grid networks.
-Asia’s production is projected to reach 360 million kilograms in 2025, with annual growth of around 6%, while Europe will expand more slowly, relying on recycling, secondary supply, and policy frameworks rather than new large-scale mining projects.
-Demand for key elements such as neodymium, praseodymium, dysprosium, and terbium—essential for high-performance magnets—is expected to more than double by 2030.
+Looking ahead to 2025 and beyond, global demand for rare earths is expected to continue rising, with growth of 6–8% recorded in 2024.
+Much of this demand is driven by clean energy technologies such as electric vehicles, renewable energy systems, and grid networks.
+Asia’s production is projected to reach 360 million kilograms in 2025, with annual growth of around 6%.
+Europe, by contrast, is expected to expand more slowly, relying on recycling, secondary supply, and policy frameworks rather than new large-scale mining projects.
+Rare earths are increasingly central to geopolitical competition, as nations race to secure supply chains for military and clean technology applications.
+By 2030, demand for key elements such as neodymium, praseodymium, dysprosium, and terbium—essential for high-performance magnets—is expected to more than double.